Northern Hemisphere Constellations by Season: What Constellations Are Visible in Spring, Summer, Fall, and Winter

 Orion

 Orion is one of the most recognizable and prominent constellations in the sky, with its distinctive Orion’s Belt asterism making it easy to locate.
-Besides the three stars forming the Belt (Alnitak, Alnilam, and Mintaka), naked-eye observers can also spot Rigel, Betelgeuse, Bellatrix, and Saif – the brightest stars in the constellation that mark out Orion’s body.
+Besides the three stars forming the Belt (Alnitak, Alnilam, and Mintaka), naked-eye observers can also spot Rigel, Betelgeuse, Bellatrix, and Saiph – the brightest stars in the constellation that mark out Orion’s body.
 The constellation also contains many curious deep-sky objects in the Orion Molecular Cloud Complex.
 The Orion Nebula (M42) is bright enough to be observed with the unaided eye.
-The Horsehead Nebula (IC 434), De Mairan’s Nebula (M43), the M78 reflection nebula, and the Flame Nebula (NGC 2024) can be found with the use of a telescope.
+De Mairan’s Nebula (M43), the M78 reflection nebula, and the Flame Nebula (NGC 2024) can be found with a telescope.

 Orion